AxonIQ/reference-guide/operations-guide/setting-up-axon-server/tagging.md

 ## Enabling tagging

-To enable tagging you must modify configuration on both the client and the server.
+To enable tagging you must configure both the client and server.

 ### Axon Server

-Set the value of property `axoniq.axonserver.clients-connection-strategy` to `matchingTags` to enable the tagging connection strategy.

-Then configure the tags that you would like for each node through properties using `axoniq.axonserver.tags.computeRegion: europe`.
+You can configure the tags that you would like for each node through properties using `axoniq.axonserver.tags.computeRegion: europe`.
 Additional tags can be specified by adding to the `tags` element (e.g. `axoniq.axonserver.tags.networkSpeed: fast`).

 ### Client